-For lost or stolen Commuter Club mykis, contact the PTV call centre on 1800 800 007.
+To report a lost or stolen Commuter Club myki, contact the PTV call centre on 1800 800 007.

-For more information on how the myki Commuter Club works or to register an organisation, email commuterclub@ptv.vic.gov.au
+For more information on how the myki Commuter Club works or to register an organisation, email commuterclub@ptv.vic.gov.au.

 TRAVEL BEYOND MYKI PASS ZONE(S)